JPhilipp/Anyland/README.md

 # Anyland
  Anyland is a social virtual reality sandbox universe where everything is created with your own hands, right in the world!

- Disclaimer: I would do pretty much everything different with the project organization & source logic, but hopefully this set of extracted files from a much bigger project (the set focused in particular on general-need code and importing/ exporting of the Anyland data structure) is of use to you!
+ This smaller file selection from a much bigger project is especially focused on general use and data import/ export -- please note I'd do many things different with organization & source logic if I were to write it now, but hopefully it's of use to you!

 <img src="Screenshot.png">